Skip to main content Link Search Menu Expand Document (external link)

 3. Analyze the Detailed Anatomy of the \(\beta\) CPU

-4. Understand Memory Interaction in the CPU
+4. Explain Memory Interaction in the CPU

 • Investigate how instructions interact with memory, specifically how data is loaded and stored between the CPU’s registers and the physical memory unit.

-6. Familiarize with the \(\beta\) Instruction Set
+6. Describe the \(\beta\) Instruction Set

 • Identify how the Control Unit’s signals direct the CPU’s datapath to execute instructions correctly based on the decoded instruction type.